 What Is 6013 Welding Rod?

-6013 welding rod is a general-purpose, medium carbon steel welding rod.
+6013 welding rod is a general-purpose, medium-carbon steel welding rod.
 It is typically used for welding ferrous metals such as steel, stainless steel, and copper alloys.
-6013 can also be used to weld aluminium.
+6013 can also be used to weld aluminum.

-This Welding Rod is a type of aluminium welding rod with a tensile strength of 130,000 psi.
-It is a low hydrogen welding rod and contains no more than 0.35% wt of aluminium.”
+This Welding Rod is a type of aluminum welding rod with a tensile strength of 130,000 psi.
+It is a low hydrogen welding rod and contains no more than 0.35% wt of aluminum.”

 A 6013 Welding Rod is a type of metal that is used for welding.
-It has a tensile strength of 130,000 psi and contains no more than 0.35% wt of aluminium.
+It has a tensile strength of 130,000 psi and contains no more than 0.35% wt of aluminum.

 A Detailed Comparison Between 6011 & 6013